- Rustic clay cookware

 Artisans craft these attractive cazuelas in the town of Breda, near the Pyrenees Mountains, as they have since Roman times.
 The clay from this region contains a fine gravel which creates a sturdy ceramic that has excellent heat retention properties.

 The glaze on the cazuela is safe for serving food and contains no lead.
+As each piece is hand painted, the exact color may vary.

 How to Cure Your New Cazuela for Cooking: